lawrennd/lynguine/backlog/infrastructure/2025-10-10_implement-proper-layering-fix.md

 ## Acceptance Criteria

-- [ ] lynguine is strict for all mapping conflicts
+- [x] lynguine is strict for all mapping conflicts
-- [ ] No implicit behavior in lynguine
+- [x] No implicit behavior in lynguine
-- [ ] referia handles implicit behavior in its own layer
+- [x] referia handles implicit behavior in its own layer
-- [ ] Clear separation of concerns
+- [x] Clear separation of concerns
-- [ ] All existing tests pass
+- [x] All existing tests pass
-- [ ] New tests verify strict behavior
+- [x] New tests verify strict behavior

+**Note**: Acceptance criteria met via workaround, not via proper architectural fix described in this backlog item.

 ## Related